immmersive/codesmash-ai/transformation-patterns.md

 The idea that maximizes the utility is considered the most "true" or valid in this context because it is the optimal solution to the problem.

-## Patterns and Transformations as an Optimization Problem:
+## Patterns and Transformations as an Optimization Problem

 In the pattern-based framework, we define everything in the world as patterns, and solving a problem involves transforming patterns from an initial state to a desired state.
 This transformation can also be framed as an optimization problem: